 Projects funded partially or wholly by CSBG should be reported under A.2.
-The primary purpose/outcome of a project should determine under which domain in Section A.2 to enter the CSBG funds.
+The primary purpose/outcome of a project should be considered in determining in which domain in Section A.2 to enter the CSBG funds.
 For example, a CAA operates a project designed to provide various services to help individuals obtain and maintain employment.
-Under this project, some participants receive housing support so they are able to maintain employment.
-The CSBG expenditures on this project should be reported under A.2a.
-Employment because the primary purpose/outcome of this project is employment.
+Under this project, some participants receive rent so they are able to maintain employment.
+The CSBG expenditures on this project could be reported under A.2a.
+Employment because the primary purpose/outcome of this project is employment or under A.2d Housing because the expenditure supported a housing service.

 In another example, a CAA might operate a project designed to help families increase their economic security.
-The outcomes vary based on family needs and may include employment, education or housing.
+The outcomes vary based on family needs and may include employment, education, or housing.
 In this example, the CSBG expenditures should be reported under A.2.g.
 Services Supporting Multiple Domains because the outcomes in this project cross multiple domains.

+CSBG Eligible Entities should have a documented approach for determining in which domain to report CSBG funds expended.
+Some examples from the field include reviewing all services rendered during the program year and allocating funding to the domains based on the portion of services to the whole.
+Another example is using accounting codes and/or associating the domains with timesheets to determine where the efforts should be reported.

 The data point A.2j.
-Other captures expenditures on projects funded by CSBG that are not easily classified in the other nine categories.
-It is understood that not all projects a CSBG Eligible Entity manages fits neatly into the CSBG domains.
-In this case the State CSBG Lead Agency will review any funds reported in A.2j.
-Other to ensure that the activities cannot be reported in one of the other nine categories, prior to submitting the CSBG Annual Report to OCS.
+Other captures expenditures on projects funded by CSBG that are not easily classified in the other nine categories such as disaster relief.
+In cases where the CSBG Eligible Entities reports funds in “other,” the State CSBG Lead Agency will review what was reported to ensure that the activities cannot be reported in one of the other nine categories, prior to submitting the CSBG Annual Report to OCS.

 CSBG Expenditure Domains Definitions

 A.2a.
-Employment: Report all federal CSBG funds expended on employment programs, for both individual/family services and community strategies.
+Employment: Report all federal CSBG funds expended on employment programs or initiatives, for both individual/family services and community strategies.
+This might include CSBG funds spent to support staff time operating a job training program or the funds spent to provide services like clothing needed for work or job readiness training.

 A.2b.
-Education and Cognitive Development: Report all federal CSBG funds expended on education and cognitive development programs, for both individual/family services and community strategies.
+Education and Cognitive Development: Report all federal CSBG funds expended on education and cognitive development programs or initiatives, for both individual/family services and community strategies.
+Examples include funds spent to support staff time operating a preschool readiness program or the executive director’s time spent sitting on a coalition to build a new school in the community or on services such as providing school supplies to grade schoolers.

 A.2c.
-Income, Infrastructure, and Asset Building: Report all federal CSBG funds expended on income, infrastructure and asset building programs, for both individual/family services and community strategies.
+Income, Infrastructure, and Asset Building: Report all federal CSBG funds expended on income, infrastructure and asset building programs or initiatives, for both individual/family services and community strategies.
+Examples of Income, Infrastructure and Asset Building activities supported by CSBG that could be reported here include staff time spent operating a free income tax preparation site or the executive director’s time spent on a coalition to bring a new bus line into the community.

 A.2d.
-Housing: Report all federal CSBG funds expended on housing programs, for both individual/family services and community strategies.
+Housing: Report all federal CSBG funds expended on housing programs or initiatives, for both individual/family services and community strategies.
+Types of activities that CSBG supported under the Housing domain could be funds used to pay rent for a participant or staff time spent case managing housing participants or advocacy work on housing for people with low-incomes.